ngumamutundu/weekoneIndependentproject/README.md

 ## Description

- The project shows details about what inspire Pius In life , my education back ground from primary to university and the Career growth upto this current year of 2022
+ The project shows details about what inspires Pius In life , my education background from primary to university and the Career growth upto this current year of 2022.